- Iván Cazarin – Policy Coordinator

 Gynnie Robnett is the Chief Operating Officer at AFR/AFREF.
 Gynnie previously served as the organization’s Payday Campaign Director, before expanding her role as the manager of administration and system organization.
 Prior to coming to AFR, Gynnie led the Coalition for Sensible Safeguards (CSS), a network of organizations working to strengthen the nation’s system of regulatory protections and encourage sound enforcement.
 She has extensive issue campaign and coalition management experience and has worked with state and local groups across the country on environmental, consumer and financial reform issues.
 In addition to her advocacy work, Gynnie loves to be outdoors with her 2 kids.

-Aliya Sabharwal is a Campaign Manager looking at the response of the federal government and corporations to the coronavirus crisis at AFR/AFREF.
-Prior to joining the organization, Aliya was a Senior Organizer at United for Respect where she helped build the organization’s Wall Street Accountability Corporate Campaigns program, developed strategies to hold Wall Street companies accountable for mass layoffs in the retail sector, and crafted narrative change organizing strategies to build a more equitable economy alongside retail workers.
-Previously, she managed a state campaign to strengthen protections for nail salon workers at Adhikaar, a women-led worker center based in Queens, New York.
+Aliya Sabharwal is a Private Equity Campaigns Manager, overseeing AFR’s campaigns to curb Wall Street and private equity greed.
+She was previously the COVID Oversight Campaign Manager at AFR, monitoring the response of the federal government and corporations to the coronavirus crisis.
+She mobilized a diverse coalition to recommend oversight and accountability measures for COVID relief programs to the White House.
+Previously, Aliya was a Senior Organizer at United for Respect where she helped build the organization’s Wall Street Accountability Corporate Campaigns program, developed campaign strategies to hold Wall Street companies accountable for mass layoffs in the retail sector, and crafted narrative change organizing strategies to build a more equitable economy alongside retail workers.
+She also managed a state campaign to strengthen protections for nail salon workers in her role at Adhikaar, a women-led worker center based in Queens, New York.

 Aditi Sen – Managing Director of Research and Campaigns